Aromanticism: Definition, identity and relationships

 Aromanticism is defined as "having little or no romantic feeling towards others: experiencing little or no romantic desire or attraction".
 The term aromantic was added to the Oxford English Dictionary in 2018.

 The opposite of aromanticism is alloromanticism, defined as a romantic orientation in which one experiences romantic love or romantic attraction to others.
 Some individuals who fall on the aromantic spectrum of identities describe themselves as having experienced romantic love or romantic attraction at some point.
 Such aromantics may adopt labels for more specific identities on the aromantic spectrum, such as "grayromantic" (romantic attraction rarely experienced or only weakly experienced) or "demiromantic" (only experiencing romantic attraction after a strong emotional bond has been formed with the target).
 As the experience of romantic attraction is subjective, some aromantic people may find it difficult to determine whether they experience romantic attraction.
 As such, those who are aromantic may have trouble distinguishing platonic affection from romantic affection.

 Aromantic people may form non-romantic relationships of all types, and may be able to enjoy sexual relationships.
 They may also choose to have children, and studies indicate that aromantic individuals are no less likely to have children than alloromantic individuals.
-This is because aromanticism is independent of sexuality or libido, and while many aromantic people are asexual, many are also allosexual.
+Aromanticism is independent of sexuality or libido, and while many aromantic people are asexual, many are also allosexual.
 Aromantic individuals who are allosexual are called aromantic allosexuals or aroallos.
 Due to this, aromantic people who are not asexual can also identify with other sexual orientations, such as "aromantic bisexual" or "aromantic heterosexual".
 This split between romantic and sexual orientation is commonly explained as the split attraction model, which states that romantic and sexual attraction are not strictly linked for all people.
 Aromantic asexual people are colloquially known as "aro-ace" or "aroace".

 Aromantic individuals are also able to experience platonic love and may have committed friendships, and some form intimate non-romantic partnerships called "queerplatonic relationships".
 Aromantic individuals may enter romantic relationships despite not feeling romantic attraction, and others under the aromantic spectrum such as those who identify as demiromantic may enter romantic relationships under limited circumstances.
 Individuals who do not experience platonic attraction are named as aplatonic.
 Aromantic individuals are also able to experience sensual attraction.
 Those who do not experience sensual attraction are called asensual.
 Of those who responded to the Aromantic Census 2020, 14.6% had been in a non-romantic partnership.

 Some have argued that aromanticism is under-represented, under-researched, and frequently misunderstood.

 In society at large, aromantic people are often stigmatized and stereotyped as being afraid of intimacy, heartless, or deluded.
 Amatonormativity, a neologism coined by philosopher and professor Elizabeth Brake, is defined as "the widespread assumption that everyone is better off in an exclusive, romantic, long-term coupled relationship, and that everyone is seeking such a relationship", can be particularly damaging to aromantics.
 Amatonormativity is said to be connected to devaluing familial, platonic, and queerplatonic friendships/relationships, and damaging to aromantics.

 In the initialism LGBTQIA+, the A stands for aromanticism, alongside asexuality and agender.